Surfing is one of life’s greatest joys. It is a pure embodiment of fun on this planet, and you get one hell of a stoke from it.

 2 | Patience

-You can have the best work ethic, but the fact is: nature is in charge here.
+You can have the best work ethic, but the fact is: that nature is in charge here.

 Once you do get strong enough to paddle through the breakers and sit on the outside, that is exactly what you will be doing for most of the time…sitting.